Mail carrier convicted in scheme to deliver pot packages

 Prosecutors said he accepted about $100 cash each time he delivered a package to the dealer between October 2016 and September 2017.

 The package labels contained false names but real addresses in Newark, and Rivers delivered the packages to the dealer in the station’s employee parking lot.
-Rivers used a scanner to falsely indicate in postal service records that the packages had been delivered to the addresses on the labels.
+Rivers used a scanner to falsely indicate that the packages had been delivered to the addresses on the labels.

 Copyright © 2019 The Washington Times, LLC.